mia-platform/miactl/docs/40_examples.md

 You can have one or more context locally for interacting with one or more installation fo Mia-Platform Console.
 Below you can find some examples on how to create multiple contexts and then selecting one of them.

-Create a Context for a company on the cloud instance:
+Create a Context for a Company on the cloud instance:

 ```sh
 miactl context set paas-company --company-id <your-company-id>
 ```

-Create a Context for specific project in a Company on the cloud instance:
+Create a Context for specific Project in a Company on the cloud instance:

 ```sh
 miactl context set paas-project --company-id <your-company-id> --project-id <your-project-id>